My Online Education World

 We had two public telephone lines for 300 bit per second modems and two for autodetection of 1200 and 2400 bit per seconds.
 Six Datapak channels allowed students to access EKKO via local nodes that provided cheaper communication.

 The experiences from our online education courses are well documented in both Norwegian and English.
 They became a wonderful source for research, projects, articles, paper presentations, reports and books.
 Fortunately, I had the opportunity to learn from and work with Torstein Rekkedal in this process.
 His international contacts and reputation opened a lot of doors for me.

-Datakomm 88 in Oslo in February
+Datakomm 88 in Oslo

 In February, DND’s Special Interest Group on data communication arranged the conference Datakomm 88 in Oslo.
 I was on the planning committee with Lasse Berntsen, Kjell Åge Bringsrud, Knut Smaaland and others.
 I had a presentation on distance education and data communication.
 There, I met Bengt Olsen who presented a paper on computer conferencing and PortaCom.

 In April the Association of European Correspondence Schools (AECS – later EADL) conference was arranged in Istanbul.
 The most populous city in Europe.
 A third of the population on the Asian side of the Bosporus.
 My first intriguing taste of Asia.

 Torstein Rekkedal gave a keynote presentation titled Computer Conferencing in the NKI Distance Education System.
 Together with a number of Norwegian delegates, I was amazed by the Grand Bazaar, the Topkapi Palace and Harem, the Blue Mosque and the Hagia Sophia.